garrandall/popular-music-data/tracks/love-me-yvonne-elliman.md

 Then I see you standing there in the arms of someone else You know a man can stand so much
-And it's more then I can bear -- I can't let you go Ooh, ev'ry time I look at you I still can feel the glow Let it be , let it grow
+And it's more then I can bear -- I can't let you go Oh, every time I look at you I still can feel the glow Let it be , let it grow

 Love me , please, just a little bit longer